HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 You can view my portfolio at [todhilton.com/technicalwriting](https://todhilton.com/technicalwriting/).

-## What should I include in my technical writing portfolio?

 ## What can engineers do to work better with tech writers?

 ## How does technical writing differ from the documentation work done by engineers?